-Dr. Antonette M. Logar

-Department of Mathematics and Computer
+Dr. Antonette M. Logar Department of Mathematics and Computer Science McLaury 308 (605) 394-2471 e-mail: antonette.logar@sdsmt.edu

-Science

-McLaury 308

-(605) 394-2471

-e-mail: antonette.logar@sdsmt.edu

-Professor Logar, Chair; Professors Carda, Corwin, Opp, and Penaloza; Associate Professor Weiss; Assistant Professors McGough and Stubbendieck.
+Professor Logar, Chair; Professors Carda, Corwin, and Penaloza; Associate Professor Weiss; Assistant Professors McGough and Stubbendieck; Professor Emeritus Roger Opp.

 The Department of Mathematics and Computer Science offers a graduate program leading to the Master of Science degree in Computer Science.
-The prospective graduate student should have completed the equivalent of the SDSM&T Bachelor of Science degree in Computer Science (CS) and must provide Graduate Record Exam (GRE) scores from the General Test.
+The prospective graduate student should have completed the equivalent of the SDSM&T Bachelor of Science degree in Computer Science (CS) and is strongly encouraged to provide Graduate Record Exam (GRE) scores from the General Test.
 At a minimum, all entering graduate students must have completed, or must complete in addition to their graduate program, the undergraduate courses listed below.
 Credit by examination is available.

-- one year of calculus (e.g., MATH 123, 125) - one semester of discrete mathematics (e.g. CSC 251) - a CSC 1 course (e.g., CSC 150) - a CSC 2 course (e.g., CSC 250) - a data structures/algorithms course (e.g., CSC 371) - an assembly language or computer organization course (e.g., CSC 314) - an operating systems course (e.g., CSC 472)
+- one year of calculus (e.g., MATH 123, 125)

+- one semester of discrete mathematics (e.g. CSC 251)

+- a CSC 1 course (e.g., CSC 150)

+- a CSC 2 course (e.g., CSC 250)

+- a data structures/algorithms course (e.g., CSC 300)

+- an assembly language or computer

+- organization course (e.g., CSC 314) - an operating systems course (e.g., CSC 456)